llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 Crows tap a claggy window to trade heartburn
 heart again for coin or loose cigarettes while

-*antecessor ex machina* hold this grawlix world
+*antecessor ex machina* hold our grawlix world
 stone mute and declare right of first survival

-Tell me the tugboat's cockcrow horn wakes us
+Tell me the tugboat's cockcrow wakes us
-to the car crash or trashcan sonata outside
+to the car crash trashcan cantata outside

 3
 4